rgrannell1/kea/README.md

 * Programs are built in a lego-like manner; stacking small, uniquely-purposed functions into a larger program.

-* Like Ruby and JavaScript, Arrow has a shorthand syntax 	for creating functions.
+* Arrow has a shorthand syntax for creating functions.

-* Arrow implements jQuery-like chaining methods without using R's bulkier object-orientation systems.
-These methods are just as usable as those in Python or JavaScript.
-This syntax is handy for interactive programming.
+* Arrow implements jQuery-style method-chaining.

 * Arrow uses consistent naming conventions to make its functions more predictable.

-* Almost every function has a variadic and non-variadic form, to reduce boilerplate code.
+* Most functions have variadic and non-variadic forms; this significantly reduces 'do.call' boilerplate.

-* Arrow adds collection-comprehensions; an expressive syntax for creating collections.
+* Arrow adds list-comprehensions; an expressive syntax for creating lists.

 ### Arrow is Consistent